tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - NEW: Changed the way widgets get batched, properly fixing all remaining Z/depth issues.
 - NEW: Draw calls are now automatically split up as needed (no more sandwiching issues!)
 - NEW: Re-designed the way widget width & height gets specified.
 The values are now explicit, and scale is no longer used.
+- NEW: NGUI will now automatically replace UITextures with Sprites when they get added to an atlas.
 - NEW: It's now possible to have clipped panels in 3D and not have them break when tilting the camera.
 - NEW: It's now possible to nest widgets.
 - NEW: It's now possible to have multiple widgets on the same object.